- Apply Now

 This form is required if a student wants to:

-- Add a course(s) or Continuous Registration after the regular add/drop period ends for the appropriate semester, OR
+- Add a course(s) or Continuous Registration after the regular add/drop period ends and prior to 2:00 p.m. the day on which grades are due for the term.

 - Increase or decrease the number of credits for a course(s) after the regular add/drop period ends for the appropriate semester.